manvimadandotai/Movie-Review-Classification/README.md

 # Running the experiment
-* Run the cells in the Jupyter Notebook movie_review_classification
+* Run the cells in the Jupyter Notebook movie_review_classification.ipynb